 So, you’re probably thinking that white is not a color.
 While that is true, some of the most beautiful flowers that exist are completely or partially white when they are in bloom.
 White flowers can have many different meanings.
 It usually boils down to the context that you want to use them in.
 These flowers can symbolize love, friendship, rebirth, purity, sympathy, and innocence.

-This is the reason that white roses are excellent gifts for friends, yet they are a mainstay at weddings.
+This is the reason that White roses are excellent gifts for friends, yet they are a mainstay at weddings.
 It’s all about the flower that you select and what message you’re trying to get across.

 Orange